The ultimate MUNICH oktoberfest 2025 guide

 Inside the beer halls the most important thing to do at Oktoberfest is drink the specially brewed Oktoberfestbier that will be delivered to you by the litre.
 You will also listen, dance and sing-along to the live Oompah bands playing traditional German beer drinking songs mixed in with pop music hits and dance on the bench seats (but don’t get on the table top unless you plan on drinking your litre of beer in one gulp).

-Outside the beer halls, visitors to Oktoberfest can enjoy the attractions of the Theresienwiese fairgrounds, including fairground attractions (the best you’ll ever see outside amusement parks) including roller coasters, fun houses, rides and carnival games.
-You’ll also find in these areas food and souvenir vendors, smaller bars and every so often giant and ornately decorated draught horses pulling wagons laden with flowers and wooden beer kegs.
+Outside the beer halls, visitors to Oktoberfest can enjoy the attractions of the Theresienwiese fairgrounds, including fairground attractions and amusement rides (the best you’ll ever see outside amusement parks) such as roller coasters, fun houses, rides, and carnival games.
+There are also other attractions, like historical parades and themed areas, that add to the festival’s diverse entertainment options.
+You’ll also find in these areas food, drinks, and souvenirs offered at various stalls, as well as booths that showcase the evolution of festival structures and provide unique experiences.
+Smaller bars and, every so often, giant and ornately decorated draught horses pulling wagons laden with flowers and wooden beer kegs can also be found throughout the grounds.

 If you are interested in Oktoberfest traditions, here are some weird and wonderful ones.